Stay Cyber Safe in 2025: Essential Cyber Hygiene Tips for Grand Rapids Businesses

 Use Long, Unique Passwords

 Short passwords are easy to guess.
-Instead, use a passphrase or a combination of words and numbers, like "Grand Rapids Biz 2025!"
+Instead, use a passphrase or a combination of words and numbers, like "The h0rses in Gr@nd R@pids n33d wat3r!"
 Add spaces to make it more complex.
+This type of passphrase would take centuries to crack!
 (These password examples are just that - examples!
 Best to come up with your own unique password not listed here in this blog post!)

 Mix It Up